What is an Accessible Document?

 Tables should have first-row headers enabled.

-• The header row allows the screen reader to read the column names and help users understand how the table is organized.
+• The first -row header allows the screen reader users to read the column names and help them understand how the table is organized

 • Impacts visually-impaired users